The National Sports Collectors Convention is usually a productive weekend for those who make their living in sports cards.

 Quality control during printing and packaging of cards made decades ago wasn’t always top-notch and some breaks will mean every collector lands a card that may have sharp corners but is terribly off-center or miscut.
 It’s a part of the risk buyers should know but most accept as part of the gamble.

 “The cold hard truth is that if the pack is off-center, the pack is off-center,” Sheldon admitted.
-“However, we do offer protection against damage.
-If your card comes out with gum damage or a serious wax stain, you’ll get a full refund for that spot.”

 And while some may take a ho-hum attitude toward pulling a run of the mill card, those who utilize grading services know that not all commons are alike.
 The fact that the cards are coming directly from sealed packs means some of those no-name players can turn into high dollar, low population graded assets sought by set registry members.